Balmy-protocol/earn-core/src/vault/README.md

 \end{align}
 $$

-Now, the thing is that the total amount of shares changes over time, when a user deposits or withdraws their assets.
+Now, the thing is that the total amount of shares changes over time, like when a user deposits or withdraws their assets.
 So, with each update, we would need to calculate how much John owns by doing the same as before:

 $$
 \begin{align}